Alberto A. Picó: Early years

-Military career
+Military and professional career

 During World War II he served in Puerto Rico, the United States and Europe from 1940 to 1946.
 Until 1944 he served as an intelligence officer and later moved to the front lines with the 13th Armored Division.

 In 1947 went on to the Puerto Rico National Guard.
 Was called to serve active duty during the Korean War with the 296th Infantry Regiment.
 In 1951 went to the republic of Colombia to train Colombian troops to fight in the Korean War.

 Was back in the Puerto Rico National Guard in 1953 as commander of the 3rd Battalion 296th Infantry Regiment.
 In 1960 became Commander of the First Battle Group of the 65th Infantry with the rank of Colonel.
 On January 10, 1968, appointed Adjutant General of the National Guard of Puerto Rico by governor Luis A. Ferré and on March 3, 1968, he was promoted to the rank of General Brigadier.
 On August 10, 1970, he received another promotion to Major General.

+Had a 28 year career with the United States Customs Service where he worked as auxiliary chief in Ponce, Puerto Rico.